 Leaving Uruguay in June 2018, we headed into Argentina at Salto.

 We returned to Uruguay in May 2019 after we completed the southern loop of South America.
 This time we arrived by land, crossing the international bridge between Gualeguaychu and Fray Bentos.
-With the weather on our side we for the capital, Montevideo and wallowed on a few of its magnificent beaches!
+With the weather on our side we headed for the capital and basked on a few of the magnificent Montevideo beaches!

 We’re now taking care of a couple of pets as part of a house sit in Colonia Valdense.
 Using this as a cosy base, we plan to explore the southeastern corner of Uruguay including Colonia del Sacramento.